 - Choose an Idaho State Bar Approved Financial Institution.

 - Take the Trust Account Certificate to the bank when opening the account.

 - Add the new account information to the certificate and, if appropriate, draw a line through any former, closed accounts.

 - Leave a copy of the certificate with the bank if requested, but retain the original.

 - Submit the original, signed certificate to the Idaho State Bar.

 What is Interest of Lawyers Trust Accounts (IOLTA)?

 The IOLTA program gathers the small amounts of interest earned on general client trust accounts.
 This interest does not belong to the attorneys or the banks and is not in sufficient amounts to allocate to individual clients.
 This money is pooled together and granted to organizations that meet the IOLTA grant requirements.

 What is Automatic Reporting of Trust Account Overdrafts (ARTAO)?

 All Idaho client trust accounts are subject to automatic reporting of overdrafts.
-If an account overdrafts, the bank will send notification to the Idaho State Bar along with notification to the attorney.
+If an account overdrafts, the bank will send a notification to the Idaho State Bar along with a notification to the attorney.
 For more information, please visit the ARTAO page.